MUSIC VENUES ARE WORKPLACES

 Music lovers have a special appreciation for their favorite artists.
 Engaging musicians into the smokefree workplace campaigns in music cities such as Austin, TX and New Orleans, LA brought fresh new voices to explain the real experiences of trying to sing or play in smoke-filled venues.
 Their stories put a human face to the smokefree issue.
-Several major music cities are not yet smokefree including Atlanta, GA and Nashville and Memphis, TN.
-In addition, many entertainers perform in casinos, and major gaming and music cities such as Biloxi, MS, Atlantic City, NJ, and Las Vegas, NV are not yet smokefree.
+Several major music cities are not yet smokefree including Nashville and Memphis, TN.
+In addition, many entertainers perform in casinos, and major gaming and music cities such as Biloxi, MS, Atlantic City, NJ, and Las Vegas, NV – all of which are not yet smokefree.

 “IN THIS INDUSTRY IT’S ALMOST AN IMPOSSIBILITY NOT TO BE

 Singer-Songwriter JST David speaks out in support of Smokefree Atlanta

 for musicians and others working in the service industry.

 SMOKEFREE STATUS OF MUSIC CITIES

 While some may haggle over the definitive list of their favorite music cities, there is some consensus that the following make the Top Music Cities List.
 Musicians are more than entertainers for our listening and dancing pleasure; performing is their job and they deserve a safe, healthy smokefree workplace just as much as someone who works in an office, a hotel, a restaurant, and even a bar or casino.